Net Worth

 1983 saw the rise of Hulkamania, and Hogan’s similarity to The Incredible Hulk led to a quitclaim deal between Hogan and Marvel Comics.
 While he wasn’t quite one of the richest wrestlers in the world at this point, his growing popularity quickly increased his net worth.

-At Wrestlemania in 1987, Hogan was booked to take on Andre the Giant, and he ultimately beat him to defend the World Heavyweight title.
+By 1984, Hulk Hogan had become a pop culture icon.
+He was even named the most-requested celebrity of the 1980s for the Make-A-Wish Foundation.
+At WrestleMania in 1987, Hogan was booked to take on Andre the Giant, and he ultimately beat him to defend the World Heavyweight title.
 Hogan landed a bodyslam on the 520-pound Giant during this match, dubbed “the body slam heard worldwide.”
 Soon after, Hogan teamed up with “Macho Man” Randy Savage to help him defeat Ted DiBiase at WrestleMania IV.

-At No Way Out in 2002, Hogan got into a confirmation with The Rock and Stone Cold Steve Austin for a chance to become the WWF Champion.
+By 2000, Hulk Hogan had become a household name, even to those who had never watched his wrestling matches.
+At No Way Out in 2002, Hogan got into a confrontation with The Rock and Stone Cold Steve Austin for a chance to become the WWF Champion.
 Soon after, she started a feud with Triple H and then defeated him to become the Undisputed WWF Champion, the last in the series’ history.

 Hogan then went on a hiatus until early 2003, when he returned to take on The Rock again at No Way Out.
 That same year, he left WWE and began performing for Total Nonstop Action Wrestling, but he ultimately returned to WWE two years later.
+In 2005, Hulk Hogan was inducted into the WWE Hall of Fame by Sylvester Stallone, and a year later, Hogan inducted Gene Okerlund.

-Scandals And Returns
+Scandals & Returns

-From 2009 to 2013, Hulk Hogan returned to Total Nonstop Action Wrestling, before making his fourth return to the WWE.
+From 2009 to 2013, Hulk Hogan returned to Total Nonstop Action Wrestling before making his fourth return to the WWE.
 On Raw in 2014, he made his first appearance since 2007 to introduce Arnold Schwarzenegger and Joe Manganiello as guests.

 A year later, the National Enquirer publicized Hogan’s 2007 anti-black rant, which led to a huge media scandal.
 This led to the WWE terminating his contract, while Mattel stopped producing action figures with his likeness, despite Hogan’s pleas for forgiveness.